-This circuit explains how to use invisible light to create a tripwire alarm.
+This Infrared Alarm Barrier Circuit show how to use light which we cannot see to make tripwire alarm.

 Circuit Working Infrared Light Alarm Transmitter Circuit: